-Where Do Americans Get Acute Care?
-Not at Their Doctor's Office
+Where Americans Get Acute Care

-This report is part of the RAND Corporation research brief series.
+This report is part of the RAND Corporation Research brief series.
 RAND research briefs present policy-oriented summaries of individual published, peer-reviewed documents or of a body of published work.

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.